grain-lang/grain-lang.org/source/constructs/bindings.md

 a # This evauluates to 7.

-b # This is a name error, since 'b' only existed in the earier block.
+b # This is a name error, since 'b' only existed in the earlier block.
 ```

 ### Using `let rec`